Police shooting lays bare Wisconsin’s deep partisan divide

 Evers used the latest shooting to demand action from elected officials in Wisconsin “who have failed to recognize the racism in our state and our country for far too long.”

-Evers called on the GOP-controlled Legislature to pass a package of police reform bills in June, following Floyd’s death.
-The Legislature has not taken any action on the measures, which would ban the use of chokeholds by Wisconsin police officers, as well as limit other uses of force.
+Evers called a special session of the GOP-controlled Legislature starting Aug.
+31 to pass a package of police reform bills he put forward in June, following Floyd’s death.
+The Legislature has not taken any action on the measures and can’t be forced to vote on them in in the special session, either.
+The bills would ban the use of chokeholds by Wisconsin police officers, as well as limit other uses of force.

 Republican Assembly Speaker Robin Vos on Monday said he was creating a task force to examine police policies and standards, racial disparities, educational opportunities and public safety.
 He did not address any of the bills Evers and Democrats have advocated.